8 Vancouver hikes you can get to without a car

 1. Stanley Park

 Let’s start with the most accessible hike near Vancouver—I mean in Vancouver.
 Stanley Park is an iconic tourist spot in downtown Vancouver.
 Coming in at just over 1,000 acres, Stanley Park takes the title ‘urban park’ to the next level.
 People usually opt to bike the Seawall around its perimeter, but if you want to linger you should walk.
 There are plenty of trails through the interior of the park.
-On Thursdays, join HI Vancouver hostels for a two-hour guided stroll along the Seawall and into the park.
+On Wednesdays, join HI Vancouver hostels for a guided stroll along the Seawall and into the park.

 • Distance: 9 km